IcyAlmondE/Blackjack-Simulation/README.md

 | Stopping Parameter | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 |
 | ------------------ | --- | --- | --- | --- | --- | --- | --- | --- |
 | Expected Value | -6.5 | -5.1 | -4 | -4.2 | -4.5 | -4.9 | -7.1 | -13.8 |

+## Conclusion
+When using only 1 deck to play, the best points to stop drawing cards is 17 with the highest expected value of -0.8 while stopping at 14 cards has the highest expected value when using 4 decks.

+As playing with 4 decks likely cut out the loss from picking the same card, the expected value of the points got from drawing is 7.2, which makes pretty much sense to stop at 14.
+However, all of the expected value are negative.
+The possible reason of this is the player always draw first, which gives more chance for the dealer to win.

+To conclude, you will likely to go bankrupt except you are very lucky.